 - External analysis results and settings of each project are updated to match the old production instance (e.g. issue queries, finding tolerations, …).

 - The projects are not reanalyzed.

-After the backup was imported successfully, perform the switch of both instances in your reverse proxy right away (you don’t have to wait for any further analysis work to complete).
+After the backup was imported successfully, perform the switch of the instances in your reverse proxy right away (you don’t have to wait for any further analysis work to complete).
 Thus, the users see no interruption in their normal usage of Teamscale and keep all their data.

-If required, disable the Shadow Mode in the staging instance now to make Teamscale send notifications and votes again.
+Disable the Shadow Mode in the staging instance now to make Teamscale send notifications and votes again.